OddestBoy/PasswordGenerator/README.md

 Admin - switch - generates a longer (20 character) password for admin accounts Bulk - int - generate this many passwords in bulk Stats - switch - show a little summary at the end
+CSV - switch - output the passwords to a CSV in the same folder as the script.
+Note the passwords can be piped

-Note that TargetLength overrules Admin.
+Note that a specified PasswordLength overrules Admin.

 Examples:
 Generate a single 15 character password: